Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Constructing infinitely many distinct Lagrangian Tori in Milnor fibers

-{Corollary~\ref{cor:inftori}} \begin{cor:inftori} Suppose that $M_f$ is the Milnor fiber of a positive modality isolated hypersurface singularity $f$, then $M_f$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are all smoothly isotopic and infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian spheres that are all smoothly isotopic. \end{cor:inftori} \begin{proof} By Theorem~\ref{prop:sublink}, the Milnor fiber of any of the three parabolic singularities, that is the $T_{p,q,r}$ singularity for $(p,q,r)=(3,3,3), (4,4,2), (6,3,2)$, has infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori and infinitely many non-isotopic exact Lagrangian spheres.
+{Corollary~\ref{cor:inftori}} \begin{cor:inftori} Suppose that $M_f$ is the Milnor fiber of a positive modality isolated hypersurface singularity $f$, then $M_f$ contains infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are all smoothly isotopic. \end{cor:inftori} \begin{proof} By Theorem~\ref{prop:sublink}, the Milnor fiber of any of the three parabolic singularities, that is the $T_{p,q,r}$ singularity for $(p,q,r)\in\{(3,3,3), (2,4,4), (2,3,6)\}$, has infinitely many Hamiltonian non-isotopic exact Maslov-$0$ Lagrangian tori that are smoothly isotopic.
 All positive modality singularities $f$ are adjacent to a unimodular singularity by Theorem~\ref{thm:durfee}, and all unimodular singularities are adjacent to at least one of the three parabolic singularities.
 By Lemma~\ref{lem:adjacent_embedding}, there then exists an exact symplectic embedding of the non-completed Milnor fiber of such $T_{p,q,r}$ singularities into $M_f$. \end{proof}